 Moroccan Oil has been a game changer in the hair industry by promoting the use of their miracle oil to nourish dry, damaged, frizzy hair.
 Their fragrance alone has set them apart from other serums and kept people loyal to the brand.
 But surprise surprise, this oil doesn’t actually nourish your hair.
 The biggest reason to steer clear from this brand is their obnoxious use of silicones.
 The first 4-6 ingredients are silicones, depending on which product you’re looking at.
 The problem here (and with so many other brands) is that silicone molecules are too large to penetrate the hair and end up layering on top of it over time.
 If there is a large amount of silicone formulated into a product it will prevent your dry, damaged, frizzy hair from actually getting any nourishment at all and can make those problems worse.

 It’s also important to note that all of these brands contain methylisothiazolinone – an extremely common yet controversial preservative that is generally used in place of parabens.
 Along with being a well established allergen, it is also suspected of causing immunotoxicity and skin toxicity.
-The United States, Japan, and many European countries concluded that methylisothiazolinone is safe at maximum concentrations of 0.01%, but Canada has banned its use in cosmetics all together.
+The United States, Japan, and many European countries concluded that methylisothiazolinone is safe at maximum concentrations of 0.01%, but Canada has banned its use in cosmetics all together and Europe has banned it’s use in all leave-in products.
 Even at such a low concentration, it can still cause severe allergic reactions including eczema and skin irritation.
 Keep a look out for it as it’s in most soaps, detergents, shampoos, and sudsing products.

 Do yourself and your hair a favor and don’t fall for the marketing BS.
 Sometimes the truth hurts, but your hair doesn’t have to.